linhntaim/dotenv-conversion/README.md

 ### Conversion Methods

-Auto-conversion also looks for the conversion method indicated by a variable when it cannot convert that variable to anything but a string, and uses the method to make the conversion.
+[Auto-Conversion](#auto-conversion) also looks for the conversion method indicated by a variable when it cannot convert that variable to anything but a string, and uses the method to make the conversion.